gaurav-12/colorized-access-modifier/README.md

 ### 1.1.0

 Added support to colorize complete scope of each access modifier, on right of ruler lane.

+### 1.2.0

+Added support to work with PHP files and added the two new color values for the colors in the ruler.

 -----------------------------------------------------------------------------------------------------------
 ## Enjoy! 😃